NikKnez/QuestForGlory/README.md

 Credits

-Quest For Glory was developed by Nikola Knezevic (KnezNik).
+Quest For Glory was developed by Nikola Knezevic (NikKnez).

 ---